li0ard/tsemrtd/README.md

 - Simple: Hides decoding process and provides simple and modern API
 - Type-Safe: Most of the APIs are strictly typed to help your workflow
-- Compliance: Fully complies with ICAO 9303 and ISO/IEC 19794 standards
+- Compliance: Fully complies with ICAO 9303, ISO/IEC 19794 and other standards
 - Supports Bun, Node.js, Deno, Browsers, Cloudflare Workers
 - Supports CSCA masterlist's (ICAO PKD)